2016 AFC U-23 Championship

 The 2016 AFC U-23 Championship (also known as the 2016 AFC U-23 Asian Cup) was the second edition of the AFC U-23 Championship, the biennial international age-restricted football championship organised by the Asian Football Confederation (AFC) for the men's under-23 national teams of Asia.
 The tournament was held in Qatar between 12–30 January 2016.
 A total of 16 teams compete in the tournament.
 The tournament was also renamed from the "AFC U-22 Championship" to the "AFC U-23 Championship".

 For the first time, the AFC U-23 Championship acted as the AFC qualifiers for the Olympic football tournament, replacing the previous process of home-and-away Olympic qualifiers.
 The top three teams of the tournament qualified for the 2016 Summer Olympics men's football tournament in Brazil as the AFC representatives.

 Japan won the tournament with a 3–2 final win over South Korea.
 Both finalists and third-placed Iraq qualified for the Olympics.

 Host selection

 Qatar was one of the countries which came forward wishing to host the finals competition.
 They were selected over the other bidding nations Uzbekistan, Saudi Arabia and Iran.

 Qualification

 The qualifiers draw was held on Thursday, 4 December 2014.
 A total of 43 teams were drawn into ten groups, with the ten group winners and the five best runners-up qualifying for the final tournament, together with Qatar who qualified automatically as hosts.

 Qualification rounds were played between 23–31 March 2015, except for Group B which was scheduled to be held in Lahore, Pakistan, but was postponed due to the Lahore church bombings.

 Qualified teams

 The following 16 teams qualified for the final tournament.

 Venues

-The tournament was hosted in four stadiums, all located in Doha.
+The tournament was held in four stadiums, located in the cities of Al Rayyan and Doha.